Minari Engineering: The Mk2 Road Sport Racing (RSR)

+Of the four RSR's manufactured, three were made of Fibreglass and one was made of Carbon Fibre.
+This is the only Minari known to have been manufactured from Carbon Fibre.

 Assembly

 The Minari cars were designed to be self assembly kits completed by the customer and then registered with the DVLA, however after significant demand from customers a third party assembly company called Chameleon Cars was contracted to build turnkey cars.
 Donor cars were either supplied by the customer or sourced by Chameleon.

 Later on turn key cars or unfinished projects could be built by a company called Arden Automotive, the build agent for the Murtaya.

 Evolution

 As the source of donor Alfa Romeo's was drying up, investigations began into other vehicles that could be used as a donor.
 The obvious option was the Subaru Impreza as it also sported a flat-4 engine layout.
 The standard Minari, being front wheel drive, did not have a suitably sized transmission tunnel to accommodate the Subaru gearbox, and thus modifications were required.
 The project culminated in the production of the Delfino Feroce.

 The Minari Engineering company eventually folded as the founders moved on to do different things.
 The tooling, moulds, and production rights of the Mk2 Road Sport were sold to Adrenaline Motorsport Limited who at the time were looking at evolving the work that had been completed on the Delfino Feroce.
 Having analysed the design of both the Minari Mk2 and the Delfino Feroce, they decided that a significant re-design was in order, and after some significant development effort the Murtaya was born.